TSOP - Yogyakarta, Indonesia, 2015 Meeting

-TSOP - Sydney, Australia, 2014 MeetingThe TSOP 2014 Annual Meeting, Organic Matter Down Under II, is being planned for Saturday, 27 September to Friday, 3 October, 2014, in Sydney, Australia.
-See the meeting web site for more information.
-Abstract submissions and meeting registration are now open.
+TSOP - Sydney, Australia, 2014 MeetingThe abstracts volume for the TSOP 2014 Annual Meeting, Organic Matter Down Under II, is now available for download in the members-only section.
+The meeting web site has other information at http://wp.csiro.au/tsop2014/92-2/ .

 In Memoriam: William Spackman, 1919 - 2014We are saddened by the news that Professor William Spackman, TSOP's first President elected by the membership, passed away in North Carolina, USA, on March 13, 2014.
 Dr. Spackman founded the Coal Research Section at Penn State and participated, with his many students, in a wide variety of coal petrology research.
 Among many other awards, he received ICCP's Theissen Medal, AIST's Becker Award, GSA Coal Division's Cady Award, TSOP's Honorary Membership (in the first year it was awarded, later the Castaño Award), and was honored with the naming of the Spackman Award, TSOP's graduate student reserach grant.
 In addition to TSOP, he was active in the North American Coal Petrographers group (prior to TSOP's founding) and the International Committee for Coal and Organic Petrology, and was the founding editor of the International Journal of Coal Geology.
 See more at: